gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/add-500-page.md

 Users will see the 500 error page when runtime errors happen in the [`getServerData` function](/docs/reference/rendering-options/server-side-rendering/) of your page.

-Gatsby ensures that your 500 page is built as `500.html` as many static hosting platforms default to using this as your 500 error page.
+Gatsby ensures that your 500 page is built as `500.html`.
+[Gatsby Cloud](/products/cloud/) supports displaying this custom 500 page.
 If you're hosting your site another way you'll need to set up a custom rule to serve this file for 500 errors.

 When developing using `gatsby develop`, you can still preview your 500 page by going to `localhost:8000/500`.